ChetanDehane/codes/README.md

-# please give a star if code works for u
+# please give a star if codes works for u